-- Autumn 2019 existing vegetation and nutrient rich top soil was be removed from the verges and deposited close by.
-The sub soil which contains fewer nutrients and is likely to be better able to support a more diverse range of plants was scarified, prepared and sown with a commercial wildflower and grass seed mix. - Spring/summer 2020 spot treatment of weeds which emerged in the reseeded areas - Summer 2020 green hay collected from a nearby, species-rich site was added to part of the Little Malvern verge where uptake of plants was low - Autumn 2020 verge areas were cut and arisings removed - Spring/summer 2021 weeds on edge of the Druggers End verge were controlled - Autumn 2021 (scheduled) verge areas cut and arisings removed
+- I. June 2018 baseline botanical survey of verges completed. - II.
+Autumn 2019 existing vegetation and nutrient rich top-soil was removed from the verges and deposited close by.
+The sub-soil which contains fewer nutrients and is likely to be better able to support a more diverse range of plants was scarified, prepared and sown with a commercial wildflower and grass seed mix. - III.
+Spring/summer 2020 spot treatment of weeds which emerged in the reseeded areas. - IV.
+Summer 2020 green hay collected from a nearby, species-rich site was added to part of the Little Malvern verge where uptake of plants was low. - V. Autumn 2020 verge areas were cut and arisings removed. - VI.
+Spring/summer 2021 weeds on edge of the Druggers End verge were controlled. - VII.
+Autumn 2021 verge areas cut and arisings removed. - VIII.
+Autumn 2022 verge areas cut and arisings removed. - IX.
+June 2023 repeat botanical survey of verges completed. - X. Autumn 2023 verge areas cut and arisings removed.